Kris Versteeg: Later years

 On September 1, 2018, Versteeg signed an overseas contract, joining Russian club, Avangard Omsk of the Kontinental Hockey League (KHL).
 In the 2018–19 season, Versteeg was limited to just 11 games with Omsk, recording 5 points, before opting to leave for the remainder of the season with Swedish club, Växjö Lakers of the SHL on February 7, 2019.
 Versteeg contributed down the tail end of the regular season with 11 points through 12 games.
 He continued his scoring pace in the post season for the Lakers with 6 points in 7 games.

 At the conclusion of the Lakers' season, Versteeg left the organization to return to North America.
 On April 22, 2019, Versteeg signed a one-year contract with the Rockford IceHogs of the American Hockey League (AHL) and would be named team captain.
 He last played for the IceHogs during the 2007–08 season and the team was still affiliated with the Blackhawks.
 After appearing in just six games through injury, he announced he was leaving the team on November 17, 2019.

 With the intention to play out the remainder of the season before retiring, Versteeg signed a contract to join his brother Mitch at HK Nitra of the Tipsport liga on November 20, 2019.
 He retired from playing on April 14, 2020.

-Beyond Playing Career
+Beyond playing career

-Business Ventures
+Business ventures

 Versteeg and his brothers founded Klevr.ai, a sports technology app that launched in 2021.